 My Fandom.
-My Story. is an ongoing series in which we explore how our fandoms have helped influence and shape our lives.
+My Story. is a guest series in which individuals explore how their fandoms have helped influence and shape their lives.

 “Always remember – your focus determines your reality.”

 One of my favorite quotes from the Star Wars saga happens to be from the oft-maligned prequel trilogy.
 Furthermore, the quote comes from the film most often, and undeservedly, criticized – The Phantom Menace.

 The quote is delivered by Qui-Gon Jinn, Jedi Knight and Master to the first Jedi we were introduced to a long time ago in a galaxy far far away – the venerable Obi-Wan Kenobi.
 He delivers this line as a mentor to a young Anakin Skywalker, telling the Star Wars big-bad-to-be something akin to his future being malleable by the actions of the present.

 Perhaps this quote is a little too profound.
 I would imagine that some people might even take offense to an individual taking control of their destiny.
 However, this line resonates with me to this day, and I have no shame in admitting it motivates me in tough times.